Four-Score/Confidential-Copilot/docs/Auth/auth.md

 - `initializeAuth`: Checks for an existing session on app load and sets up a Supabase listener (`onAuthStateChange`) that automatically updates user/session state and crucially clears the `decryptedSymmetricKey` from memory on logout.

 - `signup`: Handles Supabase user registration.
 Client-side: generates salt, main symmetric key, recovery key string.
 Derives password & recovery wrapping keys.
 Encrypts the symmetric key twice (once with password key, once with recovery key).
-Returns encrypted data, salt, and the plaintext recovery key string (for the user to save).
+Returns encrypted data, salt, the plaintext recovery key string (for the user to save), **and the raw generated symmetric `CryptoKey` object.**

-- `storeGeneratedKeys`: Takes the encrypted keys/salt/IVs from signup (after user confirmation) and saves them to the `user_keys` table in Supabase.
+- `storeGeneratedKeys`: Takes the encrypted keys/salt/IVs **and the raw symmetric `CryptoKey`** from signup (after user confirmation).
+Saves the encrypted data to the `user_keys` table in Supabase. **Crucially, it also immediately sets the provided raw symmetric `CryptoKey` into the `decryptedSymmetricKey` state in memory.**

 - `login`: Handles Supabase password authentication.
 Fetches the user's salt, password-encrypted key, and IV from the database.
 Client-side: re-derives the password wrapping key, decrypts the symmetric key, and stores the resulting `CryptoKey` in the `decryptedSymmetricKey` state (memory).